JosephWeaver/100DaysofCode/README.md

 ✅ Accountability for my coding journey on #100DaysOfCode!

 ## R1D76: Thursday, March 15, 2018
-**Progress:** Coded part of a LAN party announcement for my gaming clan.
+**Progress:** Coded part of a LAN party announcement for my gaming clan, as well as initializing a new repo on GitHub for the website I'd been building for it.

 **Link to work:**
 None yet ;) I'll retroactively put it here when I finish, though! haha